What Tesla’s Stock Split Means for Investors

 This increase will naturally reduce the price of individual shares.
 But this also boosts the liquidity of shares.
 That makes them more accessible to individual investors… even though the value of the company stays the same.

 In fact, the split could actually increase the value of Tesla.
 Here’s why…

 When Tesla’s stock split takes place and the price of shares goes down, they’ll be more affordable.
 This can make them much more appealing to small investors.
 And if small-time retail investors find the stock more appealing at a lower price, it can increase demand and drive prices back up.

 And by all accounts, that’s exactly what Tesla has in mind with this stock split.
 It even went so far as to state that the move was to “make stock ownership more accessible to employees and investors” in a press release.

 Typically, a stock split takes place when the rise in share price has outpaced other companies in its sector.
 And this is certainly the case with the Tesla stock split.
 In fact, even after the share price is watered down, Tesla will still be trading at a much higher price than competitors like Toyota (NYSE: TM), Volkswagen (OTC: VWAGY) and Nio (NYSE: NIO).

 The move to split a stock is also seen as a vote of confidence in the future direction of the stock.
-And that sense of optimism makes sense right now.
-Tesla has reported profits for four consecutive quarters.
+And that sense of optimism is understandable right now.
+Tesla has reported profits for several consecutive quarters.
 That’s a first for the company.
 This was thanks to steady vehicle sales, as well as the sale of regulatory credits to other automakers.